revbayes/revbayes.github.io/tutorials/mcmc/index.md

     **Prior ratio:** in Bayesian inference, each parameter is a random variable, and so is described by a prior probability density.
-    Accordingly, we can ‘look up’ (calculate) the prior probability of any specific parameter value.
+    Accordingly, we can 'look up' (calculate) the prior probability of any specific parameter value.
 The prior ratio is simply the prior probability of the proposed and current parameter values.